 For people with fatty liver disease, the handling of fat by liver cells is disturbed.
 Increased amounts of fat are removed from the blood and produced by liver cells, and not enough is disposed of or exported by the cells.
 As a result of this, fat accumulates in the liver.
 There is an imbalance between the uptake of fat and its oxidation and export.

 According to Dr. Lustig, Professor of Pediatrics in the Division of Endocrinology at the University of California, fructose is a “chronic, dose-dependent liver toxin.”
-And just like alcohol, fructose is metabolized directly into fat – not cellular energy, like glucose
+And just like alcohol, fructose is metabolised directly into fat – not cellular energy, like glucose

 Today, we’re faced with so many environmental toxins occurring in our homes, places of work and in our food supply, so it’s essential for our general health and well-being to keep our livers functioning properly.